Asymptotic symmetries of gravity in the gauge PDE approach

 \subsection{Pre-minimal model for conformal-like on-shell GR}

 In what follows we need a certain equivalent reduction (in the sense of definition \bref{equivred}) of conformal-like on-shell GR.
 This can be done in two steps.
 The first step is to concentrate on the sector of $g_{ab},\xi^a,\lambda$ and their jets.
-This sector is precisely the one that gives a gPDE description of conformal geometry (which can also be regarded as \ruth the off-shell conformal gravity) so that one can eliminate contractible pairs as explained in \cite{Boulanger:2004eh} (see also \cite{Dneprov:2022jyn} for the discussion in simlar language).
+This sector is precisely the one that gives a gPDE description of conformal geometry (also regarded as the off-shell conformal gravity) so that one can eliminate contractible pairs as explained in \cite{Boulanger:2004eh}, see also \cite{Dneprov:2022jyn} for the discussion in similar language.
 Namely,

 allows one to eliminate $\Gamma_{ab}^c$, $D_a D_b\xi^c$, $P_{ab}$, $D_a D_b \lambda$ as well as all their symmetrized total derivatives.
 This reduction is quite different for the cases $d=3$ and $d\geq4$, so in what follows we assume $d\geq 4$.
 However, generalization to $d=3$ is possible.
 The remaining jets of the metric have the meaning of the Weyl tensor $\We^{b}{}_{cde;(a)}$ and its covariant total derivatives.
 All the symmetries of the usual Weyl tensor are preserved: antisymmetry over pairs of indices, Bianchi identities, tracelessness, and so on.
 It is always possible to choose components of these tensors in such a way that they form a part of the coordinate system.
-However, for our purposes it is more convenient to keep all the components and use them as overcomplete coordinate system.
+However, for our purposes it is more convenient to keep all the components and use them as an overcomplete coordinate system.
 We introduce the notation $\Co_{dab}=-\dfrac{1}{(d-3)} \We^{c}{}_{dab;c}$.

 Then the action of $Q$ on some coordinates in this sector is given by

 where the standard convention for raising and lowering indexes is used, for example $\lambda^{a} \equiv g^{ab}\lambda_b$, and $C_{a}{}^{b} \equiv D_a\xi^b$.
 The action of $Q$ on $\We^{b}{}_{cde;(a)}$ can also be obtained by a straightforward (but tedious) calculation.